jhihan/Digit_Recognizer_Kaggle/README.md

 !pip install tensorflow==2.0.0b1
 # Techniques:
-Model: convolutional neural network with the usage of tensorflow.keras Maxpool and Dropout are used in order to get rid of overefitting
+Model: convolutional neural network with the usage of tensorflow.keras Maxpool and Dropout are used in order to get rid of overefitting.